SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/software_description.rst

          pixels to NaN.
 Set lower to block fewer pixels.

-      -  *Adaptive smoothing algorithm*: If 'scaled', the size of the smoothing kernel is allowed to vary.
+      -  *Adaptive smoothing algorithm*: If 'scaled', the size of the smoothing kernel is allowed to vary, in order to optimize reconstruction of sharply peaked sources.
 If 'shaped', the kernel shape and rotation may also vary.
 If 'none', the kernel will not vary.

    - Spectral resampling parameters